kevincoakley/sharing-jupyter-notebooks/Quick-Start-Guide-for-Sharing-Jupyter-Notebooks.md

 **4.1 Gather All of the Files**

 All of the Jupyter notebooks, environment files, custom external libraries, datasets and a README file should be placed in a single project directory before sharing the Jupyter notebook.
+Create a `binder/` or `.binder/` directory if you want to keep the environment files separate from the other project files.

 The README file will be the first file displayed if shared to GitHub so the README file should contain the title and a description of the project along with any additional information that isn’t appropriate to have in the Jupyter notebook itself.
-The README file is formatted using Markdown or reStructuredText[^7] and named README.md (Markdown) or README.rst (reStructuredText).
+The README file is formatted using Markdown or reStructuredText[^9] and named README.md (Markdown) or README.rst (reStructuredText).

 See sections 3.3 and 3.4 for how to save the environment files, custom external libraries and datasets.